- Getting Started

 User Generated Content (UGC)

 A blue check mark next to a user's handle that verifies their account as authentic.
 Usually reserved for large brands and public figures and requires several documentation steps for approval.
+It's not currently possible to request or purchase a verified badge.

 How many people have viewed a video or story on your feed.